Menorah Primary School

-Life at Menorah Primary School Life at Menorah Primary School Life at Menorah Primary School Life at Menorah Primary School Life at Menorah Primary School Life at Menorah Primary School Life at Menorah Primary School Life at Menorah Primary School
+Life at Menorah Primary Schools Federation Life at Menorah Primary Schools Federation Life at Menorah Primary Schools Federation Life at Menorah Primary Schools Federation Life at Menorah Primary Schools Federation Life at Menorah Primary Schools Federation Life at Menorah Primary Schools Federation Life at Menorah Primary Schools Federation

 This statement details our school’s use of pupil premium (and recovery premium) funding to help improve the attainment of our disadvantaged pupils.